markashleybell/markashleybell.com/posts/portable-git-windows-setting-home-environment-variable.md

 Abstract: There are a couple of issues which make Portable Git not quite as portable as it could be.
 In this article I’m going to explain the gotchas and walk you through creating a tweaked Portable Git for Windows install which is truly self contained.
 Date: 2010-11-17 08:17

-Portable Git is a completely standalone version of the <a href="http://git-scm.com/">Git</a> distributed version control system.
+Portable Git is a completely standalone version of the [Git](http://git-scm.com/) distributed version control system.
 All you need do to get going is to download a file and unzip it into a folder.
 In theory, what you end up with is a self-contained Git install which doesn't touch any other part of your Windows system, meaning that you can take your entire, ready configured version control system with you from computer to computer on a portable drive.

 However, there are a couple of issues which make Portable Git not quite as portable as it could be.
 In this article, I'm going to explain the gotchas and walk you through creating a tweaked Portable Git for Windows install which is truly self contained.
 Even if you don't need to carry it around with you, it's still useful to keep all your Git configuration files and scripts in one place where you can easily find them.

-The first step is to <a href="http://code.google.com/p/msysgit/downloads/list">download the zip file containing Portable Git</a>.
+The first step is to [download the zip file containing Portable Git](http://code.google.com/p/msysgit/downloads/list).
 Once you have the file, unzip its contents into a folder of your choice.
 I chose to put mine in `E:\Git`.

 Now open the new Git folder.
 Inside you'll see a number of folders and files.
 Run the batch file named `git-bash.bat` and you should see a shell prompt screen.
 Type the following: